-If you compare your chamois to a pillow, the Flex-Air Chamois is like your favorite one that, after half the night, is the shape of a pancake.
-Don't get us wrong: it's a comfortable pancake, but one that doesn't quite elevate your head very far off the mattress anymore.
+The Flex Air chamois is Terry's performance chamois, which wicks away sweat and provides adequate protection in the saddle.
 For rides less than two hours, the short performs brilliantly, and the lack of extra bulk avoids the dreaded "dumpy butt" that is sometimes a necessary evil that comes along with long-distance cycling shorts.
 So here's the bottom line: if you are a cyclist who competes in criteriums, road races or who wants to do longer rides, we recommend that you keep this short handy for those social rides when you're not going to get serious miles in, but rather, some seriously good times.

-If you want a longer, more performance-focused short, check out the Sugoi RS Pro Bib or Castelli Aero Short whose designs lend themselves to a more aggressive form of riding.
-These Terry shorts, however, offer a seamless transition from ride to the grocery store, from ride to a coffee date, or even from ride to a casual work environment.
+If you want a more performance-focused short, check out other models.
+These Terry shorts, however, offer a less awkward transition from ride to the grocery store, from ride to a coffee date, or even from ride to a casual work environment.

-The Hi-Rise Holster has a soft feel to it and, similar to the Louis Garneau Fit Sensor, reinforced/folded seams to ensure that the edges (especially around the legs) will not fray with wear.
+The Hi-Rise Holster has a soft feel to it and reinforced/folded seams to ensure that the edges (especially around the legs) will not fray with wear.